MNF predictions: Man City's title, Newcastle out of top four but Everton stay up, says Gary Neville

 Who have the punditry duo gone with when it comes to the title winner, top four, to stay up and Player of the Year?
 Watch the full prediction package at the top of the page!

-Jamie Carragher and Gary Neville have some mid-season Premier League predictions with Neville tipping Man City to pip Arsenal and Newcastle to miss out on top four.
+Jamie Carragher and Gary Neville have made mid-season Premier League predictions with Neville tipping Man City to pip Arsenal and Newcastle to miss out on top four.

 Neville: Man City